bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 '''

 With the enable implemented we can now turn the tune on/off with a simple enable signal coming from the Arduino.
-In [this video] (https://www.youtube.com/watch?v=aGEa08fkF8c), the top channel shows the output of the Arduino (the enable signal) and the other channel shows the three tone triangle wave.
+In [this video](https://www.youtube.com/watch?v=aGEa08fkF8c), the top channel shows the output of the Arduino (the enable signal) and the other channel shows the three tone triangle wave.